-Creating an Effective FAQ page
+Creating An Effective FAQ page

-1. Decide on the Purpose of the FAQ Page
+1. Decide On The Purpose Of The FAQ Page

-Data within Google Search Console (GSC), on-site search behavior, plus broader industry trends will help inform this
+Data within Google Search Console (GSC), on-site search behavior, plus broader industry trends will help inform this.

-3. Look Outside of Your Company Database
+3. Look Outside Of Your Company Data Environment

 4. Structuring FAQs